UDBIOSFY - BSc (Hons) Biological Science (including foundation year)

 Fundamentals of Biotechnology

 Arrangements for promoting reflective learning and personal development

 During the induction phase of the programme students will be introduced to structured reflection on their development of Undergraduate Skills which constitute much as the substance of personal development planning.
 Students will undertake to produce their personal development plan (PDP) during their undergraduate career or in the workplace.
 PDP can include other activities outside of the academic aspect of university life.

-By way of modules: Anatomy and Physiology (Level 4); Microbiology (Level 5); and, Research Project (Level 6) students will progressively develop their PDP which will culminate in a CV and graduation statement.
+By way of modules: Foundation Year Project (Biosciences), Professional Studies (Level 4); Microbiology (Level 5); and, Research Project (Level 6) students will progressively develop their PDP which will culminate in a CV and graduation statement.
 Students will take part in tutorials at all levels designed to facilitate discussion on what has been learnt in order that reflective learning will contribute to identifying objectives, success criteria, and action plans that can be included in PDPs.

 PDP is designed to allow students to articulate the skills developed during their undergraduate career and encourages them to critically reflect on their learning experience, to set new personal and academic goals and evaluate progress made in achieving those goals.

-The option exists for students to undertake an additional 30 credit module BC6W04 Sandwich Placement module to enhance employability.
-This would normally be undertaken between level 5 and 6, this would extend the period of study to four years.
 For part-time students in appropriate employment they can complete the module over an extended period during their degree rather than take a year out.
 Progress with Undergraduate Skills will be articulated to students as the programme progresses through feedback from tutors and peers enabling them to reflect on their progress based on the evidence available.
 This process assists students in developing as independent learners, identifying their strengths and weaknesses.
-This will be of benefit throughout their future career..
+This will be of benefit throughout their future career.

 Professional Statutory and Regulatory Body (PSRB) accreditations & exemptions